Our New Homestead

 A Bit of Property Exploring

-I went on a little explore around the property a few days ago, so I could get a better idea of what needs to be done to get it cleared & ready to build on.
-We’re keeping this gate.
-I like the symmetry of it, and the rusted finish; it’s great.
+I went on a little explore around the property a few days ago.
+I wanted to get a better idea of what needs to be done to get it cleared & ready to build on.

 And lot’s of pretty wild grasses near the creek.

-Along with all the nifty stuff, I also found there’s a lot of work to do: old fencing, a mystery electrical thingy coming up from the ground, and a random metal post in the middle of the property.
-It’s all gotta go.
+Along with all the nifty stuff, I also found there’s a lot of work to do. old fencing, a mystery electrical thingy coming up from the ground, and a random metal post in the middle of the property all need to be removed.
 The land is covered up by Eastern Red Cedar, and there a lot of smaller trees and brambles to clear.
-Eventually, I’d like to have this property be a Certified Wildlife Habitat, and also do some reforestation with the oaks that should be here in the Crosstimbers.
+Eventually, I’d like to have this property be a Certified Wildlife Habitat.
+To that end we need to do some some reforestation with the oaks that should be here in the Crosstimbers.

 This is the creek line at Tanglefoot, and what gave the place it’s name.
-Between the deadfall and the brambles it’s pretty challenging to make it to the creek bed without getting tangled or tripped up.
-This is a project that will keep me busy for quite some time, and I can’t wait to start.
+Between the deadfall and the brambles it’s pretty challenging to make it to the creek bed.
+This is a project that will keep me busy for quite some time, and I can’t wait to start!